 This was the environment into which PEMA Kenya launched in 2008.
 Started as a health and social wellbeing community for gay and bisexual men following the tragic death of a gay man in Mombasa — he became sick and was abandoned by his family — the group later expanded to accommodate other gender and sexual minority groups.
 Then, in 2010, a call to “flush out gays” by two major religious groups — the Council of Imams and Preachers of Kenya (CIPK) and the National Council of Churches of Kenya (NCCK) — led to a spate of attacks on queer people.

-Sign up for the Reasons to be Cheerful newsletter.The violence became a catalyzing moment for PEMA Kenya.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The violence became a catalyzing moment for PEMA Kenya.
 “We thought that it is a good time to have a dialogue with the religious leaders,” recalls Bahati, “to see if we can have a lasting solution for the attacks.”

 The organization appears to be making progress toward that goal.
 Until five years ago, Bahati says, Ramadan, which concluded this month, was a particularly dangerous time for queer people in Kenya’s coastal region.
 A U.S. government report supports this observation, concluding that “the highest incidences of violence in the Kenyan Coast, which has a largely Muslim population, are reported during Ramadan.”